LlewBach/cydymiaith/README.md

 - Comments can be viewed and added on the same page.
 - Flash messages inform the user if comments created, edited and deleted successfully.
-- Adding and deleting comments will change the question's comment count.
+- Adding and deleting comments will change the post's comment count.

 #### Profiles